septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 ## DISCLAIMER

-This set of guidelines consist of a several practical examplse to help Septentrio Module users and developers to integrate third party GNSS corrections.
+This set of guidelines consists of several practical examples to help Septentrio Module users and developers integrate third-party GNSS corrections.
 The guidelines are based on a concrete setup, which you may or may not use to follow the integration guidelines.

-It is desirable to mention the disclaimer about that setup and the guides in general before starting reading this guide.
+It is desirable to mention the disclaimer about that setup and the guides in general before starting to read this guide.

 | <a href="https://github.com/septentrio-gnss/Septentrio_AgnosticCorrectionsProgram/tree/main/Receiver%20and%20Raspberry%20Setup#disclaimer">Click here to know more about the Setup in which these guides are based and general implementation documentation disclaimer</a> |
 |---|